mozilla/remote-settings/docs/adr/adr_007_broadcast_debounce.md

 - **Complexity**: Mid.
 We can control the frequency of broadcasts by controlling how often we update the file on GCS.
 However, it introduces a new moving part (the cronjob), but we already have Telescope checks in place to monitor the broadcasted value.
 - **Cost of implementation**: Low.
 We already have the code to write files on GCS.
 We already have scheduled jobs.
 - **Cost of operation**: Low.
 GCS is cheap to use, and we would only write a file every 5min, which is negligible in terms of cost.
-It would also remove the current trafic on our origins.
+It would also remove the current traffic on our origins.
 - **Scalability**: High.
 Serving a redirect is cheap, and GCS can handle a large number of requests without any issue.

 Concerns: